-Learning To Bathe Your Little One
+Learning How And When To Bathe Your Newborn Baby

-- Don’t bathe your baby straight after a feed or when she/he is hungry or really tired.
+Make bath time the focus: Don’t bathe your baby straight after a feed or when she/he is hungry or really tired.

 - Soft sponge